 Linh Quy Phap An Pagoda

 The pagoda is most beautiful on cloudy days.
-Walking barefoot on the cool courtyard of Quan Chieu Duong – where monks perform ceremonies, visitors will feel like they are lost in a fairyland.
-The most special area that everyone will probably remember is the grounds and the gate to heaven below the main hall.
-The gate to heaven is considered a special part that creates a unique mark of the pagoda, designed with an architectural style like the Japanese Torii gate to heaven, very unique and novel.
-There are 3 gates to heaven arranged in 3 different directions, one in the center, 2 on either side, creating a balance between the landscape and helping this place blend into the vast space between the vast mountains and hills.
+Walking barefoot on the cool courtyard of Quan Chieu Duong, where monks perform ceremonies, visitors will feel like they are lost in a fairyland.
+The most notable area everyone will likely remember is the grounds and the gate to heaven beneath the main hall.
+The gate to heaven is a distinctive feature of the pagoda, modeled on the Japanese Torii, and is highly distinctive and novel.
+There are 3 gates to heaven arranged in 3 directions: 1 in the center and 2 on either side.
+This arrangement balances the landscape and helps the place blend into the vast space between the mountains and hills.
 Therefore, this place is also called “The Pagoda in the Clouds” or “The Gate of Heaven”.

 Van Thuy Tu

-The communal house was built in 1762 by local fishermen to worship Lord Whale as the locals believe the whales are benevolent creatures that protect fisherman from bad weather and the dangers at sea.
+The communal house was built in 1762 by local fishermen to worship Lord Whale, who locals believe protects fishermen from bad weather and the dangers of the sea.

-The house is displaying and preserving skeletal remains of whales, fishing boats, conical hats, antique bronze bell, terracotta statues, incense-table, and authentic artifacts since the Nguyen Dynasty.
+The house has been displaying and preserving skeletal remains of whales, fishing boats, conical hats, antique bronze bells, terracotta statues, incense tables, and authentic artifacts since the Nguyen Dynasty.

-There is an annual festival takes place on June 20 of the Lunar calendar each year to pray for smooth sailing, good weather, and a good fishing harvest.
-Van Thuy Tu has been recognized as a national treasure in 1996.
+An annual festival is held on June 20 of the Lunar calendar to pray for smooth sailing, good weather, and a bountiful fishing harvest.
+Van Thuy Tu was recognized as a national treasure in 1996.

 Co Thach Pagoda

 Co Thach Pagoda, also known as Hang Pagoda or Da Co Pagoda, is located on the beach of Lien Huong commune, 100 km north of Phan Thiet.
 The pagoda is located on a mountain slope 64m above sea level.
-This is a Buddhist architectural complex including a hermitage, temple, and cave built scattered, continuously, and adjacent to the rocky caves in the area of more than 2,000m².
+This Buddhist architectural complex comprises a hermitage, temple, and cave, built in a scattered, continuous pattern adjacent to the rocky caves, covering more than 2,000 m².

-The temple was built in the middle of the 19th century.
-At first, it was just a small temple with wood walls and a leaf roof.
+The pagoda was built in the mid-19th century.
+Initially, it was a small temple with wooden walls and a leaf roof.
 After many restorations, the temple is not only larger and more spacious but also recognized as a national monument and scenic spot in 1996.

-After visiting the scene of the temple, you can move to Ca Duoc multi-colored rocky expanse that stretches for nearly 1km along the coast.
-Recently, a new Co Thach tourism village was constructed with many attractive small houses available to both tourists and pilgrims.
+After visiting the temple site, you can proceed to Ca Duoc, a multicolored rocky expanse that stretches for nearly 1km along the coast.
+Recently, a new Co Thach tourism village was built, featuring many attractive small houses for both tourists and pilgrims.

-To create a highlight for the church, the architect installed 70 Medieval-style stained glass panels on the wall to illuminate the cathedral’s interior and create an unique aesthetic decoration.
+To highlight the church, the architect installed 70 Medieval-style stained-glass panels on the wall to illuminate the cathedral’s interior and create a distinctive aesthetic.

 Address: 15 Tran Phu Street, Xuan Huong – Da Lat ward.